sordina/Deadpan-DDP/README.md

 * Fix TODO notes in code
 * Use more qualified imports, including for internal imports
 * Narrow package dependency versions
+* Consider ditching the state monad in favor of a pure reader (conn, TVar other-stuff...)